Southeast Asia: Indonesia

-Research field(s): early modern history of Southeast Asia, particularly of Malaysia, Indonesia, the southern Philippines, and southern Thailand.
+Early modern history of Southeast Asia, particularly of Malaysia, Indonesia, the southern Philippines, and southern Thailand.
 At the moment, I am working on the history of eastern Indonesia by tracing the interlocking networks of economic, ritual, and religious networks in an area from Lombok eastward to the Birdshead.

 BA in History, Yale University; MA, PhD in Southeast Asian history, Cornell University.
-Taught or held research positions at the University of Malaya, the Australian National University, and Auckland University prior to coming to Hawai’i.
+Taught or held research positions at the University of Malaya, the Australian National University, and Auckland University prior to coming to Hawaiʻi.

-Professor Andaya offers courses in the following: History of Southeast Asia (undergraduate), Senior Tutorial in History (Asia/Pacific, undergraduate); History of Malaysia (undergraduate); History of Indonesia (undergraduate); History of Islamic Southeast Asia (undergraduate); Historiography of Southeast Asia (graduate); The Seas in Southeast Asian history (graduate).
+History of Southeast Asia (undergraduate), Senior Tutorial in History (Asia/Pacific, undergraduate); History of Malaysia (undergraduate); History of Indonesia (undergraduate); History of Islamic Southeast Asia (undergraduate); Historiography of Southeast Asia (graduate); The Seas in Southeast Asian history (graduate).

 - The Heritage of Arung Palakka: History of South Sulawesi (Celebes) in the Seventeenth Century (1981),

 - A History of Malaysia (with Barbara Watson Andaya, 1982, revised edition, 2000)